mitali-mathur/mitali-mathur.github.io/_posts/2023-08-11-first-year-reflections.md

   sidebar: left
 ---

+If you've completed the first year of an Econ PhD, many of these reflections may seem obvious.
+But these reflections are what I wish I could go back and tell myself prior to starting.

 My first year was unlike anything I’ve experienced before.
 The program was more rigorous than the work and schooling I had done before and required a lot of discipline and focus.
-Despite the intensity, I felt that after some adjusting, I was able to learn what worked for me to be academically successful and create a sustainable work-life balance.
+Despite the intensity, after some adjusting, I was able to learn what worked for me to be academically successful and create a sustainable work-life balance.

 # Academic Reflections

-Going back to school for me was hard.
-I did not have a Masters degree, did not do a pre-doc, and I had worked for 3 years after undergrad and before the start of the Econ PhD.
+Going back to school was hard.
+I did not have a Masters degree, did not do a pre-doc, and had worked for 3 years after undergrad prior to the start of the Econ PhD.

-> The academic twin goals of first year are to build a strong math/econ foundation and to pass preliminary exams.
+>The academic twin goals of first year are to build a strong math/econ foundation and to pass preliminary exams.

-For me, it was very important to also stay motivated.
-I found it helpful to take a step back and think about why I was excited about doing a PhD in the first place.
-Yes, math camp and the theory sequences are important, but I knew I was more excited to start my research.
-So I tried to constantly motivate myself by thinking about why what we were learning was important, by going to seminars, and by telling myself that my GPA was not indicative of how good of a researcher I would be.
-Therefore, although I was also motivated to do well academically, I felt extra-motivated to get through first year by being excited about what's next to come.

-If you've completed the first year of an Econ PhD, many of these reflections may seem obvious.
-But these reflections are what I wish I could go back and tell myself prior to starting.
-I hope these more practical tips help others who are about to start their programs!
+Although first year is a lot of school, it is also important to remember that first year performance is not directly indicative of being a successful researcher.
+Therefore, while I was motivated to do well academically, I felt extra-motivated to get through first year by dipping my toes into research (attending seminars, talking to upper-year students, talking to professors etc.).
+It was always helpful to remember why I wanted to be here.

 ## Pre-Math Camp

 I gave myself a month off between my last day at work and the beginning of math camp.
 I moved in with my parents and spent time with family and friends.
-It was a nice funemployment period.
-I tried to close up some personal projects I was working on.
-I also tried to get myself set-up for school: I bought an iPad and set-up Notability (which I highly recommend!!).
+I tried to get myself set-up for school: I bought an iPad and set-up Notability (which I highly recommend!!).
 I read a few books, skimmed some notes I made in undergrad for my math and econ classes, and watched some random youtube videos.
-So I wouldn’t say I “studied hard” before math camp at all - rather, I familiarized myself with some core concepts so that I wasn’t lost with the basics.
+So I wouldn’t say I “studied hard” before math camp - rather, I familiarized myself with some core concepts so that I wasn’t lost with the basics.
 I am actually glad I did and wish I knew how I could have focused my review better.

 In hindsight, I think the most important concepts to refresh before math camp are:
 <ul>